 Can I Witness the Testing Process for FCC Certification at F2 Labs?

-Clients are welcome to witness the testing process at F2 Labs’ EMC testing facility.
-This allows for greater involvement and understanding of the FCC certification and testing procedures
+Yes, clients are welcome to witness the testing process at F2 Labs’ EMC testing facility.
+This involvement offers: